What exactly is my child's problem? What is Early-Onset Scoliosis?

 What are the MAGECTM device and MCGR procedure?
 Can my child undergo this treatment in United States?

 MAGECTM is a magnetically controlled growing rod which after initial implantation can be lengthened with an external set of strong magnets without the need to perform any operations.
 The system has been examined in both animal and humans and shown to be safe and effective.
-Currently, your child cannot undergo MCGR (Magnetically Controlled Growing Rod) procedure in the United States.
-The FDA has not approved the MAGECTM device yet for the use in US but efforts are underway to get its approval in near future.
+Your child can now undergo MCGR (Magnetically Controlled Growing Rod) procedure in the United States.